-How Long Does Laser Eye Surgery Last?
+How long does Laser Eye Surgery last?

+One theory is that the eye is an organic structure and like all living things, it changes with time.
+There are some patients whose eyes are not yet stabilised and so their prescriptions still progress with time.
+Undergoing laser eye surgery is not a treatment to halt progression.
 Another theory supported by research is that the healing process that takes place in the superficial epithelial layers of the cornea and the deeper stromal layers after surgery results in an alteration of the biomechanics and biometrics of this anatomical structure.
-Refractive surgery techniques such as PRK, LASIK, and SMILE® involve the removal of certain sections of the cornea in a process called photoablation, in order to reshape this surface.
-Although the operation is controlled and very safe, it is still considered a type of trauma to the eye, which therefore sparks a healing response.
-In the years following laser eye surgery, the epithelium and stroma of the cornea are known to change in their structure, including thickness and shape, which may result in a change to the prescription of the eye and subsequent regression of vision.
+Refractive surgery techniques such as PRK, LASIK, and SMILE® involve the removal of certain sections of the cornea.
+This process is called photoablation.
+This reshapes the surface.
+Although the operation is very safe, it is still considered a type of trauma to the eye.
+Thus, sparking a healing response.
+In the years following laser eye surgery, the epithelium and stroma of the cornea change in structure.
+Thickness and shape may result in a change to the prescription of the eye and subsequent regression of vision.

 If you have any questions about laser eye surgery treatment, please contact us on 1300 297 583.

 Note: Any surgical or invasive procedure carries risks.
-Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
+Before proceeding, you should seek a second opinion from a qualified health practitioner.